 A breakout session during this year’s Innovation Summit encouraged people to look past the actual expressions to the root causes in the form of seven domains of well-being.
 Simply put, when these domains are not fulfilled, especially in someone living with dementia, they’ll express their frustration or lack of fulfillment.

-Dr. Allen Power, Schlegel Chair in Aging and Dementia Innovation with the Schlegel-UW Research Institute for Aging, introduced the session and the seven domains for people to consider:
+Dr. Allen Power, Schlegel Chair in Aging and Dementia Innovation with the Schlegel-UW Research Institute for Aging, introduced the session and the Eden Alternative Domains of Well-Being℠ for people to consider: